-Unlike most of the others on this list, Tenda is hardly a household name.
+Unlike most of the producers on this list, Tenda is hardly a household name.
 This Chinese company was founded in 1999, and they specialize in networking technology.
 And just because they are not as popular as some of the big names doesn’t mean that they are not delivering quality products!

 - Wi-Fi – The N301 uses the now-dated 802.11b/g/n technologies to deliver wireless speeds of up to 300 Mbps.
-Moreover, it can maintain good signal strength thanks to the two antennae placed on either side of the device.
+Moreover, it can maintain good signal strength thanks to the two antennae placed on either side of the router.

 - Ports – Due to its compact size, this router is naturally limited in regard to how many ports can be incorporated into its design.
 Regardless, it still manages to offer 1 WAN and 3 LAN ports.

 In the end, what makes the Tenda N301 worthwhile?
 First and foremost, it is a highly affordable solution.
 More importantly, it doesn’t sacrifice lots in terms of quality.
-And lastly, its compact and inconspicuous frame make it ideal for smaller apartments.
+And lastly, its compact and inconspicuous frame makes it ideal for smaller apartments.